 Residents in the residence hall may host one overnight guest at least 18 years of age and of the same sex, provided they have the consent of their roommate(s).
 Residents must submit a request via email at least 48 hours in advance of the date of the overnight to the Director of Residence Life and Student Programs, Tarri Strickland (tstrickland@ccsj.edu).
-Residents will be informed by the RA on duty that the OGR has been registered and approved/denied.
-All visitor procedures apply, and a visitor ID must be worn at all times.
+Residents will be informed by the Director of Residence Life and Student Programs that the OGR has been registered and approved/denied.
 Overnight guests may only be in the building for which they have an approved OGR after visitation hours.